npwkeller/NVDA-Stock-Forecast/README.md

 Moving forward, I would like to further experiment with the hyperparamters and layer set up of the model.
 Adjusting things such as neurons, batch size, dropout, etc..

+It is important to note some of the summary statistics have changed discussed in the markdown lines due to running the model on different days.

 Let me know if you have any comments or feedback.
 I can be reach at npwkeller@gmail.com or https://www.linkedin.com/in/ian-keller-31a86719a/